Federico Richardson shares his failure story.

 Because we were a young team with limited experience, we were negligent in how we handled cases.
 On paper, everything looked good, but the truth was completely different.
 People always say you can't replicate culture, and this was proof of that.

 The expansion into Portugal was born out of optimism.
-We found Gabriel, a young entrepreneur full of hunger and energy, and we trusted him with opening the office.
-The vision was clear: replicate what we had achieved in Spain, build a local team, and grow the brand.
-At the time, it seemed like the right decision.
+We found a young foreign entrepreneur with hunger and energy, and entrusted him with opening the office.

 At some point, he seemed more like the owner of his own firm, with only a few voices from headquarters behind him.

-I ignored it, thinking it was just a phase and things would gradually stabilize.
-But the truth is… they didn't.
-Spoiler alert: after three years working together, we ended up hiring practically his entire team, just as he wanted.
-At one point, we even hired his brother-in-law.
+I ignored it, thinking it was just a phase in the process and that things would gradually stabilize.
+But the truth is, they didn’t.

-One day, I received an unexpected call: Gabriel was resigning… and half of the team was leaving with him.
+One day, I received an unexpected call: he was resigning… and with him, half of the team.
+The leaders of immigration, real estate, and corporate (all part of his close circle) were leaving as well.

 I was left staring at a massive void.
 Clients unattended, operations frozen, and the very real possibility of closing the office.
 It was a punch in the gut.
 For the first time, I felt that everything I had worked so hard to build could disappear in a matter of days.